Bilateral proximal suspensory issues, diagnosing subtle lameness in a western performance horse

 A subsequent abaxial block on the right front worsened the asymmetry, suggesting a right front proximal suspensory issue.

-“At that point, we went to imaging, given the likelihood of bilateral proximal suspensory issues,” Beau explains.
+“At that point, we went to imaging, given the likelihood of bilateral proximal suspensory issues,” Dr Beau Whitaker explains.

 Imaging